top of page

 This approach only makes sense when:

-• You operate in heavily regulated environments
+• You operate in heavily regulated environments.

 • You need end‑to‑end auditability

-• You scrape highly proprietary or internal systems
+• You scrape highly proprietary or internal systems.

-For most teams, this is an expensive way to solve a non‑differentiating problem
+For most teams, this is an expensive way to solve a non‑differentiating problem.

 Option 2: Bounded Buy (Hybrid Model)

-• Fixed costs become usage‑based
+• Fixed costs become variable or usage-based

-• Engineers focus on customer‑visible value
+• Engineering can focus on developing value for the customer.

-Downsides of the Hybrid Model
+Disadvantages of the Hybrid Model

-Most importantly, your competitive advantage stays in your codebase—not your vendor’s.
+Most importantly, your competitive advantage stays in your codebase - not your vendor’s.

 Option 3: Fully Managed Service